nven/cloudant-go-sdk/KNOWN_ISSUES.md

 ### Bodies containing the `headers` parameter

-The `Headers` map is reserved for the API request headers.
+The `Headers` map is always reserved for the API request headers.
 In order to avoid collision between the request headers and the `headers` parameter that is contained by the request body, use the `HeadersVar` as the request body `headers` parameter.